codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

   Expanding the live version deployment shows the number of replicas currently deployed, as green circles.
 * The Argo **Applications** updated during this deployment.

-#### Rollout progress visualization
+#### Monitor resource updates for deployments
+As part of the entry for a deployment, quickly identify the resources that were changed (created, updated, or removed), and a diff view of the actual changes in Updated Resources.
+Select either the Full or Compact views to see changes.
+The Full View shows the complete resource manifest, with a diff view of the changes, while the Compact View shows only the lines with the change.

+> For detailed information on the resource, switch to the Current State tab and click the resource node.
+See [Monitoring application resources](#monitoring-application-resources).

+1. For a deployment entry, expand **Updated Resources**.

+{% include
+image.html
+lightbox="true"
+file="/images/applications/timeline-resources-updated.png"
+url="/images/applications/timeline-resources-updated.png"
+alt="Timeline tab: Updated Resources for deployment" caption="Timeline tab: Updated Resources for deployment" max-width="70%"
+%}

+{:start="2"}
+1. To see the changes for a resource, click the resource name.
+  The Full View of the resource manifest is displayed with the diff view of the changes.

+{% include
+image.html
+lightbox="true"
+file="/images/applications/timeline-resources-full-view.png"
+url="/images/applications/timeline-resources-full-view.png"
+alt="Full View of changes for updated resource" caption="Full View of changes for updated resource" max-width="70%"
+%}

+{:start="3"}
+1. To view only the changes, click **Compact View**.

+{% include
+image.html
+lightbox="true"
+file="/images/applications/timeline-resources-compact-view.png"
+url="/images/applications/timeline-resources-compact-view.png"
+alt="Full View of changes for updated resource" caption="Full View of changes for updated resource" max-width="70%"
+%}

+#### Monitor rollouts for deployments
+Visualize ongoing deployments through the rollout progress bar, and control the rollout with the options in the rollout player.
-A live deployment, meaning an Argo CD sync due to a change in the desired state, is visualized through the progress bar, as the rollout.
+A rollout is initiated when there is an Argo CD sync due to a change in the desired state.

-> Rollout progress is displayed only if you have an Argo `rollout` resource defined for your application.
+> To view and manage a rollout, you must have an Argo `rollout` resource defined for your application, and [install Argo Rollouts in the cluster]({site.baseurl}}/docs/_docs/deployment/install-argo-rollouts).

-For detailed information, see [Argo Rollouts documentation](https://argoproj.github.io/argo-rollouts/){:target="\_blank"}.
+For detailed information on Argo Rollouts, see [Argo Rollouts documentation](https://argoproj.github.io/argo-rollouts/){:target="\_blank"}.

+##### Visualize rollout progress
-Here is an example of the rollout progress bar for an ongoing canary deployment.
-The rollout comprising four steps has not started, and traffic has not been routed as yet to the new version of the application.
+Here is an example of an ongoing rollout for a canary deployment in Timeline > Services  The rollout comprising four steps has not started, and no traffic has not been routed as yet to the new version of the application.

 {% include
 image.html